This blog ‘Fire Protection Measures – Available When Needed’ is Part 2 of 2. Link to Part 1 is –> here.

 Fire protection systems and features are typically quite reliable and in cases where they do fail it is often due to lack of, or improper, inspection, testing and maintenance.
 To help ensure that the provided fire protection measures remain appropriate, effective and reliable throughout their service life, the facility owner should ensure that the required inspection, testing and maintenance requirements of the applicable codes and standards are included in the facility’s fire safety plan or fire protection program and that the appropriate activities are completed at the required frequencies.

-PLC Fire Safety Solutions can provide assistance in determining the applicable inspection, testing and maintenance requirements and preparing a fire safety plan and/or fire protection programs for your facility.
+PLC Fire Safety Engineering can provide assistance in determining the applicable inspection, testing and maintenance requirements and preparing a fire safety plan and/or fire protection programs for your facility.